ProjectPete/FaceAPI-WPF-Samples-Photo-Manager/README.md

 1) API limit retries needs more tidying.
 2) More detailed documentation of all the new bits
 3) UI tidying & much booiler plating
-4) Once the AI is good enough, Add an "first pass" option, which speeds through without user confirmation and identifies as many people as it can.
-The ultimate goal is for it to take 70-80% pain out of tagging every image, which other photos apps need you to do.
+4) Once the AI is good enough, Add a "first pass" option, which speeds through without user confirmation.
+It will attenpt to identify or best-guess as many people as it can.
+The ultimate goal is for this to take 70-80% of the pain out of having to manually tag every image, which other photo apps need you to do.
 4) Pull Request on the main/original Azure branch
 5) Finish and publish as a free App on Microsoft Store